 Cases are decided with expertise and country information

-Our board members are recommended by the Ministry of Foreign Affairs, the Ministry of Local Government and Modernisation, the Norwegian Association of Lawyers or voluntary organisations.
-They are not required to have any particular background or qualifications, but many have been recommended on the basis of interests, engagement and knowledge.
+Our board members are recommended by the Norwegian Association of Lawyers, the Norwegian Association of Social Scientists, the County Governors and voluntary organisations.
+The board members are not required to have any particular background or qualifications, but many have been recommended on the basis of interests, engagement and knowledge.

 In many cases, we are assisted by country analysts.
 These analysts are employed by the Norwegian Country of Origin Information Centre (Landinfo), and they know a lot about the countries they provide statements about.
 They help us by providing factual knowledge about the situation in the different countries, but the country analysts are not involved in deciding the outcome of the cases.